fadedbee/aluless/README.md

     - One to six of write signals must be active (low).
   - Normally, each microcode instruction is repeated in the microcode ROM `uROM`.
 If the high bit of the `L` register is clear, the first instruction is selected, if the high bit of the `L` refister is set, the second instruction is selected.
 Repeating each instruction makes it independent of that value.
     - A few microcode instructions are not repeated, this allow the code to perform different operations depending upon `L`, particularly branching.
+  - There are upto 128 different opcodes.
+The high bit is used to determines whether the next instruction should be fetched from the BIOS or from RAM.
-- The eXtened register contains:
+- The eXtended register contains:
-  - bits 7-6: reserved
+  - bit 7-6: reserved
   - bit 5:   RAM select (low)
   - bit 4:   ROM select (low)
-  - bits 3-0: top four bits of address bus
+  - bit 3-0: top four bits of address bus